fscek/moj-zet-app-guide/docs/index.md

    - Alternatively, [NXP TagWriter](https://play.google.com/store/apps/details?id=com.nxp.nfc.tagwriter) is a popular choice on Android.
 3. **Create a Text Record**
    - Write a simple `Text Record` (NDEF) with your chosen vehicle number, e.g., `T22130` or `B375`.
+     > **📝 Note:**
+     It seems that the app does not validate if the vehicle number actually exists.
    - **Recommendation:**
      Focus solely on creating the **`Text Record`** for simplicity and to avoid unnecessary complexity (e.g., excluding the Firebase `URI` and `AAR` - more details found in the [*Detailed NFC Records Analysis* section below](#additional-technical-details--findings)).
 4. **Write The Record To a Tag**